Welko/rtvis-webgpu-tutorial/README.md

 async initializeTextures() {
     ...
-    const image = this.map.images.outdoors; // Try 'satellite' or 'streets' as well this.this.gpuMapTexture = this.device.createTexture({
+    const image = this.map.images.outdoors; // Try 'satellite' or 'streets' as well this.gpuMapTexture = this.device.createTexture({
       size: [image.width, image.height],
       format: "rgba8unorm",
       // TEXTURE_BINDING is needed to bind the texture to the pipeline
       // We also need to copy the image to the texture, so we need COPY_DST and RENDER_ATTACHMENT as well
       usage: GPUTextureUsage.COPY_DST | GPUTextureUsage.TEXTURE_BINDING  | GPUTextureUsage.RENDER_ATTACHMENT,
     });
     this.device.queue.copyExternalImageToTexture(
           {source: image, flipY: true}, // Source
-        {texture: this.gpuTexture}, // Destination
+          {texture: this.gpuMapTexture}, // Destination
           [image.width, image.height] // Size
     );
 }
 ```